Current and future constraints on the expansion history of the GREA model: Results

 The posterior distributions for DESI+P-ACT+CC+Pantheon+ are shown in \autoref{fig:figura_2} in orange.
 The extra dark energy parameter, $\Omega_{de}$, exhibits a highly asymmetric posterior distribution, with a pronounced degeneracy with the GREA parameters, in particular with $\sqrt{-k}\eta_0$.
 Moreover, the characterizing parameter of GREA, $\sqrt{-k}\eta_0$, is very weakly constrained.

-To better understand the origin of these degeneracies, we investigate the use of a large prior on $\sqrt{-k}\eta_0$, extending its upper bound from $5$ to $10$.
-As shown in figure \autoref{fig:figura_2} in purple, enlarging the prior volume significantly affects the posterior distribution of $\Omega_{de}$, while leaving the constraints on the standard cosmological parameters such as $H(0)$ and $\Omega_m$ largely unchanged.
-Enlarging the prior volume allows the analysis to explore regions in which the entropic contribution becomes subdominant, effectively approaching the $\Lambda$CDM limit of the modified GREA framework.
-So, in all the analysis of the modified GREA we will use the large prior on $\sqrt{-k}\eta_0$.
-The best fit values are reported in \autoref{table:results}.
+To better understand the origin of these degeneracies, we investigate the use of a large prior on $\sqrt{-k}\eta_0$, extending its upper bound from $5$ to \cdl{$25$}. \cdl{In particular, as }shown in figure \autoref{fig:figura_2} in purple, enlarging the prior volume significantly affects the posterior distribution of $\Omega_{de}$, while leaving the constraints on the standard cosmological parameters such as $H(0)$ and $\Omega_m$ largely unchanged.
+Enlarging the prior volume allows the analysis to explore regions in which the entropic contribution becomes subdominant, effectively approaching the $\Lambda$CDM limit of the modified GREA framework. \cdl{We conduct a preliminary analysis to assess the impact of the upper bound of the prior by examining the evidence across the combined datasets (DESI+P-ACT+CC+Pantheon) in both the $\Lambda$CDM and modified GREA models.
+Specifically, we run the modified GREA model using different upper bounds for $\sqrt{-k\eta_0}$: [5, 7, 10, 15, 20, 25].
+We know that when the data points towards the $\Lambda$CDM model, as shown in \autoref{table:evidence_realdata}, the corresponding limit for $\sqrt{-k\eta_0}$ would be infinite.
+As a result, if the analyze data have a preference for $\Lambda$CDM over GREA, the contours would not close and would instead point toward higher values of $\sqrt{-k\eta_0}$.
+However, as demonstrated in \autoref{fig:logZ_upper_limit}, we observe that $\Delta \log Z$ decreases and eventually stabilizes as the upper bound increases, which aligns with expectations from $\Lambda$CDM-favored data.
+Given this understanding, for the analysis of the modified GREA model, we adopt an upper bound of $\sqrt{-k\eta_0} = 25$.} The best fit values are reported in \autoref{table:results}.